Nutritional Psychiatry. What Does the Research Say?

 Date: Thursday March 25th from 2:00 - 2:45pm EST

-This webinar is part of our live online training content.
-If you are a Connected Insider, be sure to log in to register for this webinar at no cost.
+If you are a Connected Insider, be sure to log in to download this webinar recording at no cost.

-Join us for a timely discussion on nutritional psychiatry.
-Dr. LaChance, psychiatrist at St. Mary’s Hospital in Montreal and clinician-researcher at McGill University in the Department of Psychiatry, will explore how nutrition impacts mental health and what the newest research is saying.
+In this webinar Dr. LaChance, psychiatrist at St. Mary’s Hospital in Montreal and clinician-researcher at McGill University in the Department of Psychiatry, explored how nutrition impacts mental health and what the newest research says.

 Dr. Laura LaChance

 Laura Lachance is a psychiatrist at St. Mary’s Hospital in Montreal and a clinician-researcher at McGill University in the Department of Psychiatry.
 She completed her residency training in psychiatry at the University of Toronto in 2017 and completed a research fellowship in the Social Aetiology of Mental Illness (SAMI) at the Centre for Addiction and Mental Health (CAMH).
 Dr. LaChance has participated in research within the field of nutritional psychiatry since 2014.
 Her research interests include understanding the mental health impact of nutritional interventions as well as exploring service delivery models to improve the physical health of patients with severe mental illness by targeting health behaviours.